ahmetonat/LPC11U35_LED_BLINK_EXAMPLE/readme.md

 - Lib_CMSISv2p00_LPC11Uxx
 - Lib_MCU from NXP (From 2010)
  [Both can be found as a part of this archive](https://www.embeddedartists.com/wp-content/uploads/2018/07/qsb_lpc11u35_120509.zip)
-- The linker script and startup scripts have been adapted from those for other processors (the vector table that can be found in the startup files on the -Internet supposedly for LPC11U35- is actually for another processor and the ISR's are not located properly).
+- The linker script and startup scripts on the Internet -supposedly for LPC11U35- are actually for another processor and the ISR's are not located properly.
+I have adapted them for this processor (the vector table in the startup files etc.).
 - The checksum for the binary is created by [lpcpatchelf](https://github.com/nPipen/lpcpatchelf)

-Finally, they all come together using the Makefile supplied as a part of this bundle.
+Finally, they all come together using the Makefile supplied.
 To compile the project:
 - Download and install all the components above, including lpcpatchelf
 - Edit the Makefile so that the paths to the various libraries and locations are correct (this project was built on a Linux machine)
 - run: `$ make`